pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 a C/C++ interface.

-In addition to the considerations above, this needs to ensure that the types between the language of the callee and the function are transformed appropriately.
+In addition to the considerations above, this needs to ensure that the types between the language of the callee and the types of the language that the function is implemented in are transformed correctly.

 ## Transpilation